 You might think that as long as you stay clear of sweetened “kids” cereals, you are pretty safe from consuming too much sugar.
 The”sugars” part of the label includes both natural sugar and added sugar.
 So, if the cereal contains dried fruit for example, the sugar from the fruit is shown here.
 Whenever possible, choose cereals with no added sugar; if necessary, sweeten the cereal yourself with fresh or frozen fruit.
 If your cereal is sweetened with added sugar, compare nutrition labels and choose the one with the least amount of added sugar.

 If hot cereals are your preference, one of the healthiest cereal choices for people with diabetes is whole grain oats (oatmeal) because they are a low glycemic index option.
+Check out our delicious oatmeal recipe here.
 Instant oatmeal products – the kind where you just add hot water – are highly processed and are a high glycemic index option.

 Following the tips in this article should help you with the daunting task of finding a healthy cereal from among the many rows of packaged cereal in the grocery store.
 Whether it is something you use to start your day or as a snack later in the day, cereals are a quick, easy and tasty option.